prplecake/znc_backup/README.rst

 ==========

 ``znc-backup`` is a script that creates a 7-zip archive of the ``$HOME/.znc`` directory and emails it to an email you provide during setup.
+See `Installation`_.

 ZNC is an advanced IRC bouncer. https://wiki.znc.in/ZNC.